lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

     - [Disabling Storage Sense](https://learn.microsoft.com/en-us/azure/virtual-desktop/set-up-customize-master-image#disable-storage-sense)
     - [Setting antivirus exclusions](https://learn.microsoft.com/en-us/fslogix/overview-prerequisites#configure-antivirus-file-and-folder-exclusions)
     - A FSLogix Profile Container exclusion is set for the `Domain Admins` AD group
-- If Entra ID is set as identity provider, the above settings are managed via a dedicated configuration profile (The naming convention `[<HostPool Name>] AVD Policy` is used)
+- If Entra ID is set as identity provider, the above settings are managed via a dedicated Intune configuration profile (The naming convention `[<HostPool Name>] AVD Policy` is used)
 - If MSIX is required (only supported with Active Directory as Identity Provider):
   - A MSIX file share (called `msix`) is created in a dedicated Storage Account (the naming convention `msix<HostPoolName without dashes and in lowercase>`) on the dedicated resource group, the [required NTFS permissions](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-overview?pivots=msix-app-attach#permissions) are set and the account is registered in the Active Directory Domain.
 The credentials for the storage account are stored in Windows Credential Manager.
   - A Private Endpoint is created for the Storage Account and the required DNS configuration is also created.